 - It offers end-to-end encryption on voice calls and lets you encrypt the calls.

-- The working model of RedPhone is different than that of Jitsi or Skype and it allows you to use your phone number with the normal dialing system to ensure your communication remains safe.
+- The working model of RedPhone is different from that of Jitsi or Skype and it allows you to use your phone number with the normal dialling system to ensure your communication remains safe.

-- Tox is considered as one of the best replacements of Skype because it offers the same features as Skype with “encryption”.
+- Tox is considered as one of the best replacements for Skype because it offers the same features as Skype with “encryption”.

 - You can make free calls, send messages, share files and make video calls with surety that no third party will be monitoring your activities on Tox.